erandeutsch/Page-Flipper/README.md

 # Page-Flipper
 A python application that automatically flips a score page according to the music being played

+Before running requirments.txt, portaudio needs to be installed.
+The instructions for installation can be found at https://people.csail.mit.edu/hubert/pyaudio/

 Install with pip install -r requirements.txt

 This repository contains 4 programs: SheetVision, ListenNote.py, Music comparasion.py, and Prototype.py.